bkaradzic/GENie/docs/scripting-reference.md

 _path_ - the relative path to be converted

 #### Return Value
-new absolute path, calculated from the current working directory
+New absolute path, calculated from the current working directory

 [Back to top](#table-of-contents)